How can we help?

-If a client contacts you outside of a session and discloses some that concerns you (e.g. intent to harm themselves or others) report this as an incident in the app immediately.
+If a client contacts you outside of a session and discloses something that concerns you (e.g. intent to harm themselves or others) report this as an incident in the app immediately.

 You can reduce the chances of this happening by following Professional boundaries guide for staff.